Tuning and Basic Warmup

 WHEN IN DOUBT …….
 SOLVING A TUNING CRISIS

 The safest way to tune our instrument is with an electronic tuner or a phone app: these don’t lie and nor do they get confused or stressed out.
 This is the Science of tuning, rather than the Art of tuning.
 Tuning in this way just before a performance gives us a guaranteed good start, but it doesn’t last forever.
 Temperature changes between backstage and onstage and a multitude of other factors mean that our tuning moves and we may need to retune at opportune moments onstage.
 Sometimes we just can’t work out what is wrong with our fifth, fourth or unison.
 This – of course – tends to happen in the worst possible moment, when we are on stage, in front of an expectant audience.
-Whether onstage or peacefully at home, A good way to work out immediately whether the interval between two open strings needs to be widened or narrowed is by placing the first finger right next to the nut at the top of the fingerboard (on any one of the two strings) and seeing what the effect is of sharpening either of the strings.
+Whether onstage or peacefully at home, a good way to work out immediately whether the interval between two open strings needs to be widened or narrowed is by placing the first finger right next to the nut at the top of the fingerboard (on any one of the two strings) and seeing what the effect is of sharpening either of the strings.
 This is similar to the way violinists and violists tune, using their pegs to slide into the note from below.
 We can hear an interval better – and can therefore tune it better – when it is moving.
 For this same reason, we shift more accurately when we can hear our glissando.

 ON-STAGE TUNING: AS DISCREETLY AS POSSIBLE